grimme-lab/xtb_docs/source/enso_doc/enso_usage.rst

     > enso.py -run > enso.out 2> error.enso &

+.. _backup:

 In the following, only parts of the output are shown to highlight important information.
 During this run in *part1* (crude optimization) 49 conformers are within an energy threshold of 4 kcal/mol.
 These conformers are considered for the full optimization in part2.
-The two remaining conformers are between 4 and 6 kcal/mol and are considered as 'backup-confomers'.
+The two remaining conformers are between 4 and 6 kcal/mol and are considered as **backup-confomers**.
 Information of backup conformers is stored in the file enso.json.
 Since the potential hypersurface between GFNn-xTB and DFT needs not to be parallel, in some cases conformers can be high lying at GFNn-xTB level and low lying at DFT level.
 To have an automated way of including conformers which would otherwise be disgarded, the 'backup' function is introduced and can be activated (after the first enso-run, if it is apparent that dominant conformers are missing) in the local configuration file *flags.dat*.
+For this purpose simply restart your enso calculation in the same folder and only change *backup: on* in the file *flags.dat*.
+Then all conformers which are denoted backup-conformers (this information is saved in the file enso.json) will be optimized and evaluated in the sorting procedure.

 In *part2* first the full DFT optimization is performed and thermostatistical and solvation contributions are calculated to obtain low-level free energies.
 All conformers below a free energy threshold of 2 kcal/mol are considered further.
 In this run 35 conformers are considered for part3 and 14 conformers are marked as backup conformers of *part2*.
 After the full optimization at DFT level it is possible that some conformers could have become rotamers or identical conformers.
 This would influence the Boltzmann weights and increase computational cost unnecessary.
 To identify them the ``CREST`` program is called:

 .. code-block:: text